brainiachades/simple-core-php-user-authentication-/README.md

 # simple-core-php-user-authentication-
-Core PHP User authentication using session to handle error and messages
+Core PHP User authentication using session to handle errors and messages